 I am a passionate mental health advocate as a post traumatic stress injury, addiction and suicide survivor.
-I endeavour to break down the barriers of mental health stigma by telling the story of my recovery at awareness events, and through this well as by sharing my peer support model, ‘Wings of Change’, across the Country.
+I endeavour to break down the barriers of mental health stigma by telling the story of my recovery at awareness events and through this blog, as well as by sharing my peer support model, ‘Wings of Change’, across the Country.

 I am also proud to have had I voice in the successful implementation of Ontario’s ‘PTSD Bill’, Bill: 163, and Canada’s ‘PTSD Bill’, C-211.